 Is not the decision about the deal and implementation period separate from that of the original referendum?
 Is it therefore not appropriate always to refer back to the “will of the people” when we are talking about decisions on the implementation and the deal?

 I am a little confused by the hon.
 Lady’s point.
-I would have thought that her party might support an implementation period, but she appears to be saying that we need another referendum in order to have one.
+I would have thought that her party might support an implementation period, but she appears to be saying that we need another referendum to have one.
 I do not agree with that argument.
 It is important that we go ahead with respecting the referendum—a unique democratic exercise in British history, in which millions of people voted—and delivering on it.
 Part of that can be a successful negotiation on the implementation period.